Connect to share and comment

 BEIT LAHIA and GAZA CITY, Gaza Strip — Gaza residents emerged today from the smoke and rubble of eight nights of war, celebrating a now day-long cease-fire with Israel.

-They shopped in the markets that were closed closed during the fighting.
+They shopped in the markets that were closed during the fighting.
 And they assessed the damage caused by more than a thousand air and mortar strikes across the territory.

 Even as some families mourned their dead — something they could not do while the bombs still fell — the atmosphere on the streets was jubilant.
 Gazans say they made small but hard-earned victories against the powerful and modern Israeli army.